A One-Bowl Lemon Snacking Cake You’ll Make Year Round

 To make the glaze:

-• Place the confectioners’ sugar and the lemon juice in a small bowl and whisk vigorously until smooth.
+• Whisk the confectioners’ sugar and lemon juice together in a small bowl until smooth.
+Adding more lemon juice if necessary unitl you have a thick, pourable glaze.
 Gently pour the glaze over the cake, spreading it with an offset spatula so it drips over the edges.
 Let the cake cool to room temperature before serving.

 • The cake is incredibly moist and will keep tightly wrapped in plastic wrap on the counter for 3 to 5 days.